Food, Beverages and Tobacco (FBT) and Non-FBT Items

 - CPI of Non-FBT items: National Capital Region (NCR) and Areas Outside the National Capital Region (AONCR)

-A seasonal factor such as the practice of increasing rental rates in the dwelling units at the beginning of the year did not pull up prices of non-FBT items in NCR and AONCR.
+Seasonal factors such as the practice of implementing business changes at the beginning of the year like increasing rental rates did not push up prices of non-FBT items in NCR and AONCR relative to the expected trend.